 I specifically feel self-conscious about writing on this subject.
-It is not the world I know, but, I don’t hear people talking about it.
-They used to talk about, but not anymore.
+It is not the world I know, but, I don’t hear people talking about it much.
+They used to talk about it, but not anymore.
 I’m talking about the influence of things like gangster rap on our society.

-That influence is not just felt “in the hood”; a large segment of white America has grown up influenced very directly and markedly by things like gangster rap and the attitudes, morals and way of seeing life that it portrays.
-You might think that I am going to launch right in to a diatribe about the negative influence of these things on society.
-Don’t worry.
+That influence is not just felt “in the hood”.
+A large segment of white America has grown up influenced very directly and markedly by things like gangster rap and the attitudes, morals and way of seeing life that it portrays.
+You might think that I am going to launch right into a diatribe about the negative influence of these things on society.
 I will.
 But before that, I have a different observation.

 The gangster rap culture created a generation of white, middle class America that idolized the plight of black men in the hood.
 It’s a weird phenomenon to be sure.
 Just watch the Jamie Kennedy parody of a white rapper in Malibu’s Most Wanted.

 Some young white, suburban boys grew up emulating their black idols and adopting their attitudes.
 This really isn’t so funny.
-More thoughtful (hipster perhaps) young white men, and women, have grown up to be very sensitive to the plight of black America.
+More thoughtful (hipster perhaps) young white men, and women, have grown up with a sensitivity to the plight of black America.